lpdevs/long-haul/_posts/2017-03-23-advantages-mongodb-over-rdbms.md

   * Conversion/mapping of application objects to database objects not needed.
   * Use internal memory for storing the working set, enable faster access of data.

 MongoDB is really powerful.
 If you never use it, just give it a try.
-And if you have some questions to ask, feel free to ask me.
+And if you have some questions to ask, feel free to ask me.<br />LP Devs.

-LP Devs.